yasen-yankov/ios-docs/Guides/Chart/custom-drawing.md

 ##Adding stroke##

-TKStroke is a powerful tool which allows you to customize how you apply strokes to your charts.
+<code>TKStroke</code> is a powerful tool which allows you to customize how you apply strokes to your charts.

 You can create a simple stroke like this: